 As with all our residential provision, there is a garden and the house is designed to be a home from home.
 Children are encouraged to personalise their bedrooms with their own duvet covers and pictures.

-Children who are residential have after school activities organised such as visits to local restaurants, the beach and local parks, sports and adventure activities like climbing walls and canoeing.
+Children who are residential have after school activities organised such as visits to local restaurants, the beach and local parks, sports and adventure activities like swimming and ten pin bowling.
 We aim to give each child the greatest possible to access to a full childhood.